laithrasheed/Master_of_Science_in_Data_Science/Vital Skills for Data Science/Ethical Issues in Data Science/Readme.md

 ### Week 6 |  Final Exam

-You will complete a peer reviewed essay worth 35% of your grade.
-You must attempt the final in order to earn a grade in the course.
-If you've upgraded to the for-credit version of this course, please make sure you review the additional for-credit materials in the Introductory module and anywhere else they may be found.
+- I have completed a peer reviewed essay worth 35% of my grade.
+- The essay is about discussing with my peers about **Ethical Issues of Using AI in the Healthcare Field**